 When in the serving state, the content server dedicates its full uplink capacity to serve missing pieces of content.
 By design, the server avoids injecting duplicate pieces into the swarm.
 The rationale for doing so is that pieces can be quickly replicated by the swarm participants themselves.
-All clients connected to the content server are induced to request the set of missing pieces,7 which constitute the serving set maintained by the content server.
-This serving set is partitioned into knon-overlapping subsets that are announced as "available."
+All clients connected to the content server are induced to request the set of missing pieces, which constitute the serving set maintained by the content server: this is possible since the server masquerades as a set of virtual clients holding a fraction of all available pieces.
+This serving set is partitioned into k non-overlapping subsets that are announced as "available."
 For instance, if the serving set consists of pieces $\{1,2,3,4\}$ and k = 2, then k messages each announcing pieces $\{1,2\}$ and $\{3,4\}$, respectively, will be sent to k users that will eventually issue download requests.
 Once a piece has been served, it is removed from the serving set, provided that the swarm monitor has confirmed the presence of the piece in the swarm.
 When the server has finished injecting all missing pieces into the swarm, it transitions to the idle state.